leogout/SeoBundle/README.md

 # LeogoutSeoBundle
 **WARNING**: This bundle is currently under development, things will change fast.
 Do not use in production.

-This bundle provides a simple and flexible API to manage SEO tags in your application.
+This bundle provides a simple and flexible API to manage _search engine optimization_ (SEO) tags in your application.

-Its main goal is to make it simple for you to manage the most common **meta**, **open graph** and **twitter card** tags and to let you configure les common ones with ease.
+Its main goal is to make it simple for you to manage the most common **meta**, **open graph** and **twitter card** tags and to let you configure less common ones with ease.

-### Installation
+## Installation
 Register the bundle in your AppKernel:
 ```php
 class AppKernel extends Kernel